Spending time in Disney World is a great time, but it can be overwhelming, both in planning your Disney World itinerary and in your visit.

 Indeed, we left about 3:30 and headed back to the campground for some rest and dinner!

-Day Two Evening – Epcot
+Disney World Itinerary Day Two Evening – Epcot

 Epcot was the second park opened at Disney World.
 It is divided into two sections: Future World and World Showcase.
 Future World has a focus on technological innovation; World Showcase is themed into 11 countries.
 Epcot tends to be a favorite for adults, especially the food and (adult) beverages found throughout World Showcase.

 Our first visit to Epcot started after dinner the first day.
 We rode Mission: Space (the “less intense” version, which has little to no spinning) and Soarin’.
-We also visited Mexico and did the ride there, Gran Fiesta Tour Staring The Three Caballeros.
+We also visited Mexico and did the ride there, Gran Fiesta Tour Starring The Three Caballeros.

 Our night ended by watching the evening show, IllumiNations: Reflections of Earth.
 This show includes fireworks, lasers, water fountains and fire!
 We have always thought it is one of the best nighttime shows at Disney World.